 - Stir all ingredients in a bowl.
 Let the sauce sit in the bowl for 15 minutes before serving.
 This gives time for the herbs and spices to infuse the sauce with its flavors.

 - Refrigerate any leftover sauce in a jar.
 It should keep for about 4 days.
-You can use leftover sauce for stir fries, fried rice, or chow mein.
+You can use leftover sauce to serve with my scallion pancakes, or mix it with fried rice or chow mein.

 NUTRITION INFORMATION: Amount for Entire Recipe: Calories: 105, Total Fat 4.7g, Saturated Fat: 1g, Cholesterol: 0mg, Sodium: 4027mg, Total Carbohydrate: 6.5g, Dietary Fiber: 1g, Sugar: 2g, Protein 8g

 - I typically use Lee Kum Kee’s Premium Soy Sauce, which has a little added sugar to balance out the saltiness of the soy sauce.
 If you taste the dipping sauce and think it is too salty, dilute it with 2 or 3 tablespoons of filtered water and taste.
 You can also add 1/2 teaspoon of sugar to see if it balances out the flavors more.

 - SUBSTITUTION: You can substitute Zhenjiang vinegar with rice vinegar.
 Rice vinegar is much more tangy than Zhenjiang vinegar, so I would start with 2 tablespoons or rice vinegar and add more if you want the sauce to be tangier.

 - I like using a microplane zester to grate my garlic and ginger.
 If you don’t have one, you can mince both the garlic and ginger.